 A Pharmacy Services package may include Consultation and Communication in Practice: Patients as Partners; Minor Ailments: Infections and Infestations; Minor Ailments: Pain; and Patient Monitoring in Practice.

-A student may compile their own 30 credit package on application.
+Have a look at the list of options and compile your own 30 credit package on application.

 Successful completion of a short course programme will result in the issue of a certificate of completion and a transcript conferring 30 academic credits